-A full report of the consultation carried out in January and February is attached to this document as Appendix A.
+A full report of the consultation carried out in January and February 2014 is attached as Appendix A.

 Based on the draft proposals that were presented in the consultation there was an expectation that the largest number of responses would focus on the Linwood Centre and the proposal to relocate the services provided to the Southfields Library.